Famous Croatian produce and where it comes from

 The reason it is special: Vrgoračke jagode (Vrgorac’s strawberries) are famous strawberries grown in the area around the city of Vrgorac.
 Vrgorac strawberries are a rich red and deeply sweet.

-You can find them on the pazar in late spring, just after the first wave of strawberries from Spain have disappeared.
+You can find them on the pazar in late spring, just after the first wave of strawberries from Spain has disappeared.
 Production started in the 1970s, and now 600.000 to 800.000 kilograms are grown each year.

 Events: Dan vrgoračkih jagoda in May, Vrgorac (Split-Dalmatia county)